pylayers/pylayers/doc/notebook/5-SIM/Wheresimple.md

 >>>
 >>> from pylayers.simul.link import *
 >>> from pylayers.signal.waveform import *
-WARNING:traits.has_traits:DEPRECATED: traits.has_traits.wrapped_class, 'the 'implements' class advisor has been deprecated.
-Use the 'provides' class decorator.
 ```

 First of all we load the Layout of the environment.
 If the Layout associated graphs have already been built, one can load them with the `dumpr()` method.